dwyl/image-classifier/README.md

 Our example images async tasks have successfully been created and are on their way to the model!

-Now we need to handle these newly-created async tasks once they are completed.
+Now we need to handle these newly created async tasks once they are completed.
 As we know, we are handling our async tasks completion in the `def handle_info({ref, result}, %{assigns: %{task_ref: ref}} = socket)` function.